LuisAPR1/Coinky/README.md

 ## Description

 COINKY is a web banking application developed in PHP that allows users to manage multiple financial accounts (Main, Savings, and Reserve) with transfer functionalities, balance visualization, and transaction history.
+**This project was developed as part of a university course assignment.**
 ## Main Features

 ### User Management